A shared meal has the power to connect people in a way that few things can.

 “We believe food is the universal language that connects people.”

-When Shane Kost started CFP in 2006, he wasn’t just a new small business owner — he was the owner, operator, and the sole tour guide.
-Shane also had to market CFP by himself: mostly through word-of-mouth and SEO.
+When Chicago Food Planet started in 2006, it wasn’t just another new small business — it was a one-person operation, who was also the sole tour guide.
+Marketing was mostly through word-of-mouth and SEO.
 The sales process was similarly DIY — a strategic sales pipeline didn’t exist at all.

 13 years later, CFP has been: